trothaar/100-days-of-code/r1-log.md

 ## Captain's Log

+### R1D52 - February 19, 2018
+Continued the Building Database Applications in PHP course; began preliminary work on the autos database assignment.

 ### R1D51 - February 18, 2018
 Continued the Building Database Applications in PHP course and learning about using PHP to communicate with MySQL databases.